HL7NZ/nes-ig/input/pagecontent/businessView.md

 #### Future
-NES has been designed as an extensible solution capable of supporting multiple types of enrolments and entitlements.
-Potential future candidates for leveraging the investment in NES include enrolments in the Adolescent Dental service, and Well Child Tamariki Ora services, Prescription Subsidy Cards, and Veteran entitlements.
+NES has been designed as an extensible solution capable of supporting multiple types of enrolments, entitlements and flags.
+Potential future candidates for leveraging the investment in NES include enrolments in the Adolescent Dental service and Veteran entitlements.